Peppered Beef Jerky

 Nutrition information is automatically calculated, so should only be used as an approximation.

-**This post was originally published April 2018.
-We recently updated it with more information and helpful tips.
-The recipe remains the same.
+**I originally published this post in March 2018, but recently updated it with more information and helpful tips.
+However, the recipe remains the same.

 Just took a batch of this off the Traeger tonight after a 24-hour marinade.
 This was our first attempt at jerky, and it tastes amazing!
 I used beef eye of round from a local butcher.
 We’ll definitely be making this again.